Halloween 4: The Return of Michael Myers: Filming

 The late night scenes caused issues with the cast.
 Garlan Wilde, a gaffer for the film, was injured during the scene between Brady and the Shape when he dropped a light and accidentally slit his wrists.
 He was rushed to the hospital.
 In addition, while filming the rooftop scene, Ellie Cornell cut her stomach open on a large nail while sliding down the roof, though she continued filming the scene despite losing a sizable amount of blood.
-During most of the night scenes, Donald Pleasence became so cold that he wore a hat for most of the scenes, unbeknownst to the crew.
+During most of the night scenes, Donald Pleasence became so cold that he wore a hat, unbeknownst to the crew.
 This caused over six hours of footage to be re-shot.
-The shoot lasted about 41 days and Ellie Cornell and Danielle Harris were required to be on set for 36 of those days.
+The shoot lasted approximately 35 days by Little's recollection.

-During filming, it was considered that the customized 1975 Captain Kirk mask be reused for this film.
-However, the mask was long gone and a new one was purchased from a local costume shop.
-The producers wanted to test and see what it would look like without the edits.
+During filming, the customized 1975 Captain Kirk mask was unavailable and a new one was purchased from a local costume shop.
+The producers wanted to test what it would look like without the edits.
 The school scene was filmed and when reviewing the producers did not like how the mask turned out.
 It was allegedly customized again but did not live up to the original, and the producers felt it was too old and went for a new mask.
 Some scenes had to be re-shot with the new mask.
 The only scene left in is when Loomis is thrown through a glass door; as Michael comes up behind him, the unaltered face and blonde hair is visible.
+Director Dwight H. Little thought the use of the blond mask stemmed from a tired crew member grabbing an incorrect mask from the prop area.
+Though nobody on set caught the error, it was acknowledged in the later stages of production.
+Little confirmed the mistake was left in the film and would have been fixed if his team had more time.

-An article on screenrant.com says:
+Post-production

-After viewing the film's rough cut, director Dwight H. Little and producer Moustapha Akkad decided that the film's violence was too soft, and so an extra day of "blood filming" commenced.
-Special effects make-up artist John Carl Buechler (director of Friday the 13th Part VII: The New Blood) was brought in to create the thumb in the forehead kill and neck-twisting of the redneck seen in the film's final cut.
+Following a screening of the film's rough cut at the Thalberg Building on the Metro-Goldwyn-Mayer studio lot, director Dwight H. Little and producer Moustapha Akkad decided that the film's violence was too soft, after which an additional day was spent filming bloody special effects, particularly involving the film's climactic sequence.
+Special effects make-up artist John Carl Buechler (director of Friday the 13th Part VII: The New Blood) was hired to create several effects for murder sequences seen in the final cut of the film.

 Music

 The score was performed by Alan Howarth, who had assisted John Carpenter on Halloween II and Halloween III.
 Howarth gained approval from Dwight H. Little before he could accept the offer, creating a new score that referenced the original's but with a synthesizer twist.
 Howarth also included new tracks such as "Jamie's Nightmare", "Return of the Shape", and "Police Station".
-The soundtrack was released to Compact Disc, LP Vinyl Record, and Cassette Tape on September 28, 1988.
+The soundtrack was released to CD, vinyl, and cassette tape on September 28, 1988.